Quake (video game): Development

+Initially, maps were created haphazardly without a specific organization or order.
+As development progressed, id Software's employees could not agree on one, unifying theme to use throughout.
+Instead, it was decided that each designer would specialize and concentrate on their individual artistic concepts, designing episodes isolated from each other.
+Still, Romero had the desire to link each episode together.
+Unlike in Doom, where each episode's story was very loosely connected, Romero's solution was to begin each episode with a military base from which the player magically teleported to their respective dimension.

+As the four episodes of Quake were each designed separately, each exhibits that designer's particular vision.
+These themes come through in their texture sets, key designs, architecture, layout, and enemy variety.
+However, Episode one, the Dimension of the Doomed, features level themes from multiple designers; being the only free episode, id Software wanted to give potential buyers a wide sample of what the later, paid episodes had to offer.
+Episode two, the Realm of Black Magic, chiefly features a medieval theme with knights, castles, and stained glass windows.
+Episode three, the Netherworld, has a more "runic" theme, with metallic construction and lava instead of water or slime.
+The last episode, the Elder World, was made to be the most difficult, employing the game's hardest enemies often; it was designed to be a hostile world with abstract, foreign geometry instead of identifiable structures and objects with a clear function.

 Quake was programmed by John Carmack, Michael Abrash, and John Cash.
 The levels and scenarios were designed by American McGee, Sandy Petersen, John Romero, and Tim Willits, and the graphics were designed by Adrian Carmack, Kevin Cloud and Paul Steed.
 Cloud created the monster and player graphics using Alias.
 Initially, the game was designed so that when the player ran out of ammunition, the player character would hit enemies with the butt of a gun.
 Shortly before release this was replaced with an axe. id Software released QTest on February 24, 1996, a technology demo limited to three multiplayer maps.
 There was no single-player support and some of the gameplay and graphics were unfinished or different from their final versions.
 QTest gave gamers their first peek into the filesystem and modifiability of the Quake engine, and many entity mods (that placed monsters in the otherwise empty multiplayer maps) and custom player skins began appearing online before the full game was even released.
 Morale on the project was low, and developers were under crunch from December 1995 through to release in June 1996.
 Romero has described the process as one of the hardest grinds of his career.
 He was the only member of the team to attend the office on launch day to upload the files.